thehapax/bisq-bots/telegram/README.md

 A first version should only include bare minimum functionality.

 - one function: get offers in a particular market

-- inline mode is most critical, but regular mode could also be released in v1 if it only requires minimal extra work
+- inline mode is most critical, but regular mode could also be released in v1 if it only requires minimal extra work **Regular mode from the /start menu is currently working. inline mode for multiple _Will_ require extra work**

-- bot should auto-suggest key markets to avoid user typos (if the Telegram UX makes this feasible)
+-**This for Version 2** -- bot should auto-suggest key markets to avoid user typos (if the Telegram UX makes this feasible)
-    - key markets: btc_usd, btc_eur, xmr_btc, btc_brl, l-btc_btc, btc_gbp, bsq_bt
+- key markets: btc_usd, btc_eur, xmr_btc, btc_brl, l-btc_btc, btc_gbp, bsq_bt **Done**

 - see appendix below for video of UX suggestion using InlineQueryResultArticle
-        - upshot of this approach is that results are sent with the suggestions so it's lightnin-quick
+- upshot of this approach is that results are sent with the suggestions so it's lightnin-quick **it is not lightning quick if there is no way to optimize bulk Inline queries, this is a todo item**

-        - another option is sending a custom keyboard with markets listed there
+ - another option is sending a custom keyboard with markets listed ther **See currently deployed keyboard**

 - upon specifying a market, results should include:
     - bids and asks
-        - might be nice to separate bids and asks with an InlineKeyboardMarkup, so more bids/asks can be show, but this is _not_ necessary for v1 (probably better if not included, to save time)
+    - might be nice to separate bids and asks with an InlineKeyboardMarkup, so more bids/asks can be show, but this is _not_ necessary for v1 (probably better if not included, to save time) **Already Complete in Backend**
     - each offer should show:
-        - trade size (including range, if applicable)
+        - trade size (including range, if applicable) **In Version 1**
-        - price (in btc _and_ altcoin/fiat, including corresponding range, if applicable)
+        - price (in btc _and_ altcoin/fiat, including corresponding range, if applicable) **Version 2: Range**
-        - ordered by spread % (if possible?)
+        - ordered by spread % (if possible?) **Version 2**
-            - need to check if api can be changed to include this in /offers endpoint
+            - need to check if api can be changed to include this in /offers endpoint **Version 2**

 Sample response:
+**Unclear how to get Icons and HTML to show up for Inline queries, HTML works for Keyboard buttons however**

 ⬇️ XMR/BTC - _Bids_ ⬇️

 💱 0.00739230 BTC (-2%)